ESA ON TWITTER

-According to that hierarchy, preventing waste arising in the first place is the ideal, and landfill ahould be the last resort for manageing waste
+According to this hierarchy, preventing waste arising in the first place is the ideal, and landfill should be the last resort for managing waste

 Reusing, recycling and recovering energy from the waste make up the middle of the hierarchy.
 We are helping make Britain's energy system more secure.

 Wind is likely to continue to be installed, but delivers intermittent power.
-Gas power stations may fill much of the gap, but at the cost of increasing reliance on imported gas, much sourced as shale gas through processes which are attracting increasing opposition.
+Gas power stations may fill much of the gap, but at the cost of increasing reliance on imported gas, or shale gas through processes which are attracting increasing opposition.